docker/docs/ee/ucp/admin/configure/admission-controllers.md

 > **Note**
 >
-> You cannot enable or disable your own admission controllers.
+> Custom admission controllers cannot be enabled or disabled by the user.
 For more information, see [Supportability of custom Kubernetes flags in universal control plane](https://success.docker.com/article/supportability-of-custom-kubernetes-flags-in-universal-control-plane).

 ## Where to go next